fab2s/SoUuid/README.md

 Because to start with, PHP is limited to the micro-second, and RFC implementation have to artificially meet the "official" 100ns interval, which actually weakens the uniqueness of the UUID, as the same RFC random bits are now protecting a ten times wider interval against collisions.

-It's of course ok to trade some performance and even some usability to stay in standards, but all together it also seems weird to be stuck with such an inefficient format which in practice cannot even match the level of guarantees against collision provided by the original RFC.
-Now about using the Gregorian calendar as origin of time, it just brings nothing to the table.
+It's of course ok to trade some performance and even some usability to stay in standards, but all together it also seems weird to be stuck with such an inefficient format that does not even match the level of guarantees defined by the original RFC.
+Then, using the Gregorian calendar as origin of time just brings nothing to the table.
 Using the Epoch time seems more reasonable and more convenient to work with.
-Unless you where planning to simulate pre-70's MAC address (did they even exist before that), it's just a waist of data space.
+Unless you where planning to simulate pre-70's Mac address (did they even exist before that), it's just a waist of data space.

 It may have made more sens at some point to bind UUIDs to some physical Mac Address for eternity, but now that hardware has become a commodity, Mac address are subject to change frequently with no other meaning than "a deployment was done".
-And MAc address is rather a distant information in PHP.
-So it seems a bit awkward to have to deal with Mac Address format just to store a worker id.
-It's also kind of a limitation to be bound to any particular format for something that should belong to the application space like a worker or job id.
+So it seems a bit awkward to have to deal with Mac Address format just to store a worker id, especially with PHP where Mac address is a rather distant information.
+It's also kind of a limitation to be bound to any particular format for something that should belong to the application space, like a worker or job id.

 So all together it felt like there was a room for some simple improvements that hopefully will help out in real life situations.